Powerful Women in Paintings

-But at this exact same time, in North Wales, Innes was touring the landscape, sleeping in the open, looking for something to paint.
+But at this exact same time, in North Wales, Innes was touring the landscape, sleeping in the open, and looking for something to paint.
 And he found it – the mountain known as Arenig Fawr.
-It is said that Edward Spenser based his epic 16th century poem The Faerie Queene here.
+It is said that Edward Spenser based his epic 16th-century poem The Faerie Queene here.
 For Innes, it was love at first sight.

 Augustus John and James Dickson Innes moved into a small hotel at the foot of Arenig Fawr.
-Later they moved into a cottage where Derwent Lees joined them and they spent two years painting by day, drinking heavily by night.
+Later they moved into a cottage where Derwent Lees joined them and they spent two years painting by day and drinking heavily by night.

 John and Innes had met at the Slade School of Art in London.
 They were fascinated by each other, John admired the childlike qualities of Innes, and they even became “blood brothers”.
 Innes felt that Arenig Fawr was sacred, his spiritual home.
 John called the area “some miraculous promised land”.
 The paintings they produced were shocking for this point in art history.
 The use of paint was vigorous and fresh; the use of color was fantastical.
 Wales had never been painted like this before and it was a sensation.
 The “Arenig School” was born.

-The Arenig School pioneered a style of “automatic” painting.
+The Arenig School pioneered a style of automatic painting.
 The three men would roam the hills from dawn to dusk in all weathers.
-When inspiration struck, when the clouds cleared or when the sunlight hit the mountain in a particular way, they would stop and paint, quickly getting oil onto board before the scene changed.
-These three artists produced some of the most dramatic and Impressionist landscape paintings of the 20th century.
+When inspiration struck, when the clouds cleared, or when the sunlight hit the mountain in a particular way, they would stop and paint, quickly getting oil onto the board before the scene changed.
+These three artists produced some of the most dramatic Impressionist landscape paintings of the 20th century.
 Even now, a hundred years later, people make pilgrimages to this part of remote rural Wales to pay homage.